If you want to transfer a domain from one provider to another it is necessary to request the auth code.

 How to request auth code with Beehosting

-If you want to transfer the domain name registered with Beehosting please write us a ticket from your client area and specify the domain name you want to transfer, also we ask you to write a reason for transfer.
+If you want to transfer the domain name registered with Beehosting please write us a ticket from your client area and specify the domain name you want to transfer, also we ask you to write a reason for the transfer.

 Domains that cannot be transferred